lorstenoplo/heygen-pipecat/SCHEDULING_GUIDE.md

 - ✅ Clear confirmation and error messaging
 - ✅ Professional appearance and branding

-## 📞 Support

-For implementation questions or issues:
-- Check the logs for detailed error messages
-- Verify environment variables are set correctly
-- Ensure all dependencies are installed
-- Test with simple scheduling scenarios first

 ---

-*This integration provides a seamless scheduling experience that leverages AI for natural conversation while maintaining a clean UI for data collection.*
+*This simplified integration provides a seamless scheduling experience that leverages AI for natural conversation while maintaining a clean UI for data collection.*